 The truth, however, is that these pieced-together DNS management tools are less “well-oiled machines” and more Rube Goldberg machines – a name for convoluted contraptions that fail under simple pressures.

 Consider a network architecture which is starting to scale.
-As the system grows more complex, spreadsheets and manual management start to brace under pressure.
+As the system grows more complex, your IP address spreadsheet and manual management strategy starts to brace under pressure.
 At a certain point, the probability of human error gets to the point of near-inevitability.
 A fat fingered IP address inserted into the wrong spreadsheet cell can cause large chunks of the network to fail.
 Tracing that issue and resolving it can result in significant downtime.

 Rube Goldberg DNS is also a personnel issue.
 When a single person or small group of administrators manage DNS, the entire network depends on their institutional knowledge.
 Vacations, turnover, or other coverage gaps can turn single points of failure into dramatic consequences.
 What happens when “that person” – the one who knows how the company’s DNS actually works – decides to leave?